Governors and Delegates

 Campo Sustentável

-In order to systematize the financial analyzes referring to ILPF experiences in the State of Tocantins, the Campo Sustentável Program developed 3 fundamental products to assess the economic and financial potential of ILPF systems in the state, being:
+In order to systematize financial analyses related to ILPF experiences in the State of Tocantins, the Campo Sustentável Program developed three key products to assess the economic and financial potential of ILPF systems in the state: